grandeurdev/arduino-sdk/README.md

 Here we go through a general example to explain the **Arduino SDK** in action.
 For a little more broken-down approach, do have a look at [these examples][Examples] as well.

-To begin working with the **Arduino SDK**, the very first step is to [create a new project][Grandeur Dashboard] and [register a new device][Grandeur Devices] through the [Cloud Dashboard][Grandeur Dashboard].
-Then create a new Arduino sketch in your workspace folder.
+To begin working with the **Arduino SDK**, you need a [project on Grandeur][Grandeur Dashboard] and a [device registered in that project.][Grandeur Devices].

 ### Create a New Sketch

-Create a new folder for your `arduino workspace`, create a `.ino` file in it with the same name as the folder, and open it with [Arduino IDE][Arduino IDE].
+Create a new folder on your desktop, create a `.ino` file in it with the same name as the folder, and open it with [Arduino IDE][Arduino IDE].
 This is the sketch file where you'll write your device's program.

-### Include Grandeur.h into Your Sketch
+### Include Grandeur.h in Your Sketch

-After [cloning the Arduino SDK][installation] and [installing it][Installing an Arduino Library], you can import it into your sketch like this:
+After [installing Grandeur in your Arduino IDE][installation], you can import it into your sketch like this:

 ```cpp
 #include <Grandeur.h>